- TOP

 It is used for tests assuming the collision speed of automobiles, etc.

-Fig. 7 Impact analysis example
+Fig. 7 Example of impact analysis

-Asahi Kasei uses "LS-DYNA".
+Asahi Kasei uses "LS-DYNA."

 Topology Optimization